concord-consortium/rigse/docs/external-services.md

 In all cases the launch sends the student's browser to the external runtime environment.
 It might be in a new tab or the same tab.
 The portal takes the `ExternalActivities` properties and adds additional parameters to it in order to perform this launch.

-If the `ExternalActivity#launch_url` of the ExternalActivity is set, then the Portal will use a LARA specific launch.
+If the `ExternalActivity#tool_id` value matches the ID of a tool with a source type of 'LARA', then the Portal will use a LARA specific launch.
 The added parameters can be seen here: https://github.com/concord-consortium/rigse/blob/d81d5a1da69253418abde7e0aa7baac4a1831a66/rails/app/controllers/portal/offerings_controller.rb#L62

 Otherwise, the `ExternalActivity#url` is used.
 The added parameters can be seen here: https://github.com/concord-consortium/rigse/blob/d81d5a1da69253418abde7e0aa7baac4a1831a66/rails/app/models/external_activity.rb#L162